 Chronic sleep disorders are diagnosed when a person sleeps badly on more than three nights a week and this continues for more than a month.
-Taking prescription medications is only advisable for short periods.
+It is advisable to take prescription sleeping pills and sedatives for short periods only.

 At a glance